top of page

 The leftover yolks go to local bakers and pastelerías, where they help to make the local delicacies.

-We saw the coopers making the bodega's wooden casks and barrels from French and American oak.
+We saw the coopers making the Bodega's wooden barrels from French and American oak.

 Wine, as far as the eye can see!